As data is reprocessed, so will the CBVs. Be sure to use CBVs

 These data products can be used to remove instrumental systematics from the

 Kepler light curves.
-There is one FITS file per quarter.
-Each file
+For a given data release, there is one FITS file per

 contains 84 extensions, one for each CCD channel, and 16 basis